-If your building was constructed before 1978, it is highly probable that a lead based paint was used.
-The presence of old pipes and plumbing can also increase risk because lead is used in pipes and can contaminate the water if the pipes are damaged.
-Close proximity to highly trafficked streets can increase the risk of exposure due to the accumulation of lead in the soil outside of your home due to the use of leaded gas prior to the 1980s.
+If your building was constructed before 1978, there is highly probable that lead-based paint was used.
+The presence of old pipes and plumbing can also increase risk because lead is used in pipes and can contaminate the water if the plumbing is damaged.
+Proximity to highly trafficked streets can increase the risk of exposure due to the accumulation of lead in the soil outside of your home due to the use of leaded gas before the 1980s.

 For additional information see the following pages:

 - How can I tell if my child is impacted by lead poisoning?

 - How can I protect my family from lead exposure?